 Godwin’s letters, in Kenneth R. Johnston’s phrase, ‘radiate moral philosophy in action’.
 They occupy a significant place in his debates about ethics and politics, and show him to be committed to candid enquiry and debate in practice as well as in theory.
 In his letters, Godwin appears a more complex figure than his published writings suggest.
 He was not an inflexible rationalist, unable to form a just estimate of the affections, but was always reassessing his ideas of what it meant to be human.
 He reflected intensively on his own experiences (notably, his love and loss of Mary Wollstonecraft).
 His diligence in preserving copies of his letters after 1795 indicates his awareness of their importance for posterity.
 Like his diary, the letters provide insight into the self-understanding and self-presentation of a radical intellectual, and may ultimately prove more significant for interpreting Godwin than his published works.

 My work on Godwin’s letters has generated other research projects in closely related areas.
 In 2017 I led to successful completion a collaborative project to digitise and make publicly available the sole surviving manuscripts of Political Justice and Caleb Williams.
-For this, I established a three-way collaboration between Queen Mary University of London, the Victoria and Albert Museum (where the manuscripts are held), and Maryland Institute for Technology in the Humanities, one of the world’s leading digital humanities centres.
+For this, I established a three-way collaboration between Queen Mary University of London, the Victoria and Albert Museum (where the manuscripts are held), and Maryland Institute for Technology in the Humanities.
 Images of the manuscripts are now available to view on The Shelley-Godwin Archive, a digital resource which is reuniting online the handwritten legacy of the Godwin/Shelley family.
 The publication was launched at an event at the V&A on 11 Dec.
 2017, which included three short presentations by representatives of each of the collaborating institutions.
 To read the presentations, click here.

-I am currently engaged in a collaborative project with the Oxford Dictionary of National Biography, under the general editorship of Professor Sir David Cannadine, to bring new information about Godwin and people in his correspondence networks to a wider readership, redefining our sense of the national narrative.
-The ODNB, first published in print and online in 2004, and updated regularly, is available for consultation in all UK public libraries.
-I have co-written (with Jenny McAuley) new and replacement entries on a number of figures brought to light by my scholarly annotations in Volumes I and II of The Letters of William Godwin.
-The first entry, on the Manchester poet and philanthropist Rachel Prescott (1765/6-1824), was published in May 2016, as part of an ODNB update on ‘women entrepreneurs and industrialists’.
-Seven more entries are due for publication in the coming year.
-Further collaborative work with the ODNB will be scheduled as my edition progresses.
+Since 2016 I have been engaged in a collaborative project with the Oxford Dictionary of National Biography, under the general editorship of Professor Sir David Cannadine, to bring new information about Godwin and people in his correspondence networks to a wider readership, redefining our sense of the national narrative.
+The ODNB, first published in print and online in 2004, and updated regularly, is available for free consultation in all UK public libraries.
+So far I have published (with Jenny McAuley) eight new and replacement entries on figures brought to light by my scholarly annotations in Volumes I and II of The Letters of William Godwin.
+Three new entries—on the Manchester poet and philanthropist Rachel Prescott (1765/6-1824); the militia officer, philologist, and translator Martin Smart (b. c.1776, d.
+1812); and the radical journalist and author John Fenwick (bap.
+1757, d.
+1823)—were published in 2016 and 2018.
+The revised lives of five more of Godwin’s correspondents, friends, and associates appeared in 2020: the Scottish lexicographer and author David Booth (1766-1846); the satirist Edward Dubois (1774-1850); the novelist, educator, and children’s author Eliza Fenwick (1766-1840); the bookseller, newspaper magnate, and author Sir Richard Phillips (1767-1840); and the radical bookseller and biographer Thomas Clio Rickman (1761-1834).
+Further collaborative work with the ODNB will be scheduled as more volumes in my edition are published.

 I continue to research and occasionally to publish in some of my previous areas of interest.
 These include the 1790s (with special interests in Elizabeth Inchbald and Charlotte Smith), Mary Wollstonecraft, Mary Shelley, the Wollstonecraft diaspora, and the political novel (broadly conceived).

-A new area of active interest is the letters, journals, and diaries of the late 18th and early 19th centuries.
+A new area of active interest is the letters, journals, and diaries of the late eighteenth and early nineteenth centuries.
 This has grown out of my work on Godwin’s private papers, but ranges much more widely.